rathio-git/iobingraf/README.md

-# io_influx_grafa
+# IoBroker with InfluxDB and Grafana

-Iobroker and Docker with Influxdb and Grafana
+This is a howto for installing Iobroker on debian or derivate.

-This is an HowTo for install Iobroker on Debian and derivate
+I will install Iobroker native on the system because, i don't find a docker container for the Raspberry Pi 4.

-I will install Iobroker direct on the System because, i do not find a Docker container for the Raspberry Pi.
+This howto is also for normal x86 maschines.

-For InfluxDB and Grafana i provide here an docker-compose file. so it will be very easy to install al stuff.
+For InfluxDB and Grafana i provide here an docker-compose file. so it will be very easy to install all stuff.

 # 1. Step - Install Iobroker